Aussie Broadband NBN Review

 - Pick your installation date (if needed)

-Once you’ve signed up online, it could either by hours or weeks until you’re online depending on whether or not you have an existing NBN connection.
-If you already have an NBN connection with another provider, you could be switched over to Aussie Broadband before you go to sleep that night.
+Once you’ve signed up online, it could either take hours or weeks until you’re online depending on whether or not you have an existing NBN connection.
+If you’ve already got an NBN connection with another provider, you could be switched over to Aussie Broadband before you go to sleep that night.

-However, if you have never had an NBN connection at your premises before, NBN will need to send out a technician to your home to get you connected.
+However, if you’ve never had an NBN connection at your premises before, NBN will need to send out a technician to your home to get you connected.
 This could be in a few days or a few weeks depending on availability.

-If you do need a technician, you will need to be home for them to install the NBN hardware for you.
+If you do need a technician, you’ll need to be home for them to install the NBN hardware for you.
 This usually takes less than one hour to do.

 Fetch TV with Aussie Broadband